ntnu-tex/beamerthementnu/README.md

 The single theme can produce almost all the different templates, and both in 4:3 and 16:9 format.
-Notably, the campus dependent version and 16:10 format is *not* implemented.
+Notably, the campus dependent version and 16:10 format are *not* implemented.

 If you have technical questions, please contact [Martin Strand] (https://www.ntnu.edu/employees/martin.strand).
 Do not send such